-Block file uploads to Google Drive · Cloudflare for Teams documentation
+Block file uploads to Google Drive

 - Create a Gateway policy to block file uploads to a specific provider

-- Enroll devices into a Cloudflare for Teams account where this rule will be enforced
+- Enroll devices into a Zero Trust account where this rule will be enforced

 - Log file type upload attempts